saltcorn/saltcorn/README.md

 link this file to the `sites-enabled` directory:

-`ln -s /etc/nginx/sites-available/domain.com /etc/nginx/sites-enabled/domain.com`
+`sudo ln -s /etc/nginx/sites-available/domain.com /etc/nginx/sites-enabled/domain.com`

 reload nginx:

-`service nginx reload`
+`sudo service nginx reload`

 now run saltcorn:

+`sudo -u saltcorn saltcorn serve`

+or

-`saltcorn serve`
+`saltcorn serve` if you didn't created a new user.

 Check whether you can access your new site in the browser.